hlowman/crass_bgc/README.md

 Stream chemistry data for the monsoonal sites located in the Valles Caldera National Preserve were provided by L. Crossey, C. McGibbon, and M. Albonico; it is in the process of being made publicly available by the National Parks Service at [https://irma.nps.gov/aqwebportal](https://irma.nps.gov/aqwebportal).

-At sites monitored by the USGS, discharge data was downloaded using the `dataRetrieval` package in R.

-For additional information regarding this project, please contact Heili at heili.lowman _at_ duke.edu or Tamara at tharms _at_ ucr.edu
+For additional information, please contact Heili at heili.lowman _at_ duke.edu or Tamara at tharms _at_ ucr.edu